GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Created `src/ai/flows/validate-identifier.ts` with a prompt for mock validation logic based on identifier type.
         *   Added `handleValidateIdentifier` server action in `src/lib/actions/ai-actions.ts`.
         *   Updated relevant index, dev, and types files.
+    *   **Implemented UI for "Interactive Identifier Validator"**:
+        *   Created `src/app/(isa)/validation/identifier/page.tsx` with `ClientAiForm` and input fields for identifier value and type (select dropdown).
+        *   Designed UI to render validation status, message, and details.
+        *   Added a new "Validation" section with "Identifier Validator" to the sidebar navigation.
+        *   Created `src/app/(isa)/validation/layout.tsx`.
 *   **2024-05-17 (Self-initiated based on previous "Next Action"):**
     *   **Deepened `queryVectorStoreTool` Mock Implementation**:
         *   Expanded `mockVectorDatabase` in `src/ai/tools/vector-store-tools.ts` with more diverse and GS1-specific mock document chunks (GTIN, GLN, SSCC, Digital Link related).
         *   The mock retrieval logic remains a rudimentary keyword-based "relevance" check against `queryText` but now operates on a richer, more illustrative dataset.
         *   Ensured the "empty test" scenario continues to function correctly.
+    *   **Minor Refinement to `queryVectorStoreTool` Logging**:
+        *   Added a `console.log` statement in `src/ai/tools/vector-store-tools.ts` to explicitly acknowledge the received `queryEmbedding` in the mock tool, enhancing transparency of its interface adherence even though the mock logic primarily uses `queryText`.
 *   **2024-05-16 (Self-correction and alignment with Gemini Code Assist Feedback):**
     *   **Corrected `queryVectorStoreTool` Interface Mismatch**:
         *   Updated the `inputSchema` and `func` signature of `queryVectorStoreTool` in `src/ai/tools/vector-store-tools.ts` to correctly accept `queryText`, `queryEmbedding`, and `topK`.